ViniRivaldar/listaDeTarefas/Readme.md

-## Chores
+## Chores Project
 # 3️⃣ what's in this first project of mine

-**HTML, CSS, JS**

-Here there is DOM manipulation, and data maintenance, when you insert data it will be modified, depending on the day you access it.
+# Overview

+Welcome to the Chores project!
+This is my first project where I've implemented HTML, CSS, and JavaScript to create a web application that involves DOM manipulation.

+## Features

+DOM Manipulation: The project incorporates the manipulation of the Document Object Model (DOM) to enhance user interaction and dynamically update content.

 ## Goal:

-Here my goal is to show what I've been learning so far and what I've managed to do!
+The main objective of this project is to showcase my learning journey and accomplishments.
+I've implemented fundamental web development technologies and techniques, and this project serves as a testament to my progress.

+## Future Plans

-## My next step is to learn how to extract API and the backend.
+My next step in this learning journey is to delve into API integration and backend development.
+I am excited to expand my skills and explore the backend aspects of web development.

+Feel free to explore the project and provide any feedback or suggestions for improvement.
+Thank you for checking out my work! 😊